 This is only one anti-viral.
 If you want to research others, surf to drugs.com.
 Put the generic or brand name of the drug into the search engine and pull up the results.
 You may be surprised at what you find.

 Before taking a drug let me once again mention that it’s your body and unless there is a threat of imminent death, it would be prudent to research any drug you are considering putting into your body.

 Viruses are very simple organisms.
 They are not even considered to be living organisms because they cannot reproduce on their own as mentioned above.

 They must hijack DNA to produce RNA from the cells they enter.
 Viruses carry their RNA or DNA payload inside a capsid which is a hard protein shell that cannot be easily penetrated, if at all.

 The capsid permits the virus to remain dormant and avoid attacks from our natural antibodies by temporarily deactivating themselves and therefore avoiding detection as a foreign invader because they are a non-active threat.
 It is kind of like the mother ship, Nebedchanezzar, lying low in the Matrix movie to avoid detection.

-However, if or when the correct conditions arise again, viruses reactivate themselves to replicate and increase which will produce the disease symptoms all over again.
+However, if or when the correct conditions arise again, it is believed that viruses reactivate themselves to replicate and increase which will produce the disease symptoms all over again.

 This is why viral conditions like Lymes disease is so difficult to treat.